 - Membership in the AAS builds a sense of community through our semi-annual meetings and communications of the society.
 Members are listed in the AAS Directory, both online and in print, enabling collaboration worldwide.

-- Membership in the AAS enables emergency response actions on behalf of our community such as the book donation program for the Mt.
-Stromlo observatory.
+- Membership in the AAS enables emergency response actions on behalf of our community, such as the book donation program for the Mount Stromlo Observatory.

 Benefits to Members

 As a member of the AAS, you gain access to a variety of resources including discounts for products or services of interest to the astronomical community.
 Contact the Membership Department for additional details.

 - Members receive the following publications at no charge: